foxglove/mcap/docs/specification/README.md

 Records may be extended by adding new fields at the end of existing fields.
 Readers should ignore any unknown fields.

-> The Footer record will not be extended.
+> The Footer and Message records will not be extended, since their formats do not allow for backward-compatible size changes.

 Each record definition below contains a `Type` column.
 See the [Serialization](#serialization) section on how to serialize each type.